isc-projects/stork/webui/README.md

 ### Building

-To install the required dependencies and to build the typescript sources run:
+To install the required dependencies and to build the typescript sources, run:

 ```
 npm install
 npm run build
 ```

-### publishing
+### Publishing

-First build the package than run `npm publish`
+First build the package, then run `npm publish`.

-### consuming
+### Consuming

-Navigate to the folder of your consuming project and run one of next commands.
+Navigate to the project folder and run one of the following commands:

-_published:_
+_publishing:_

 ```
 npm install @ --save